gedrutten/Portfolio/content/3644QCA/umbrellaNavigation.md

 ### A Day of Bringing it All Together

 Vee came and joined me today so that we could bring it all together and put the electronics into the umbrella with the final EL Wire.
 We decided to put the battery and inverter in the handle and put the micro:bit and the EL switching circuits at the top of the umbrella.
 We've still got to design a UFO-shaped enclosure to hide the electronics at the top and a new handle to hold the battery and inverter.

 At the end of the day, we had everything connected at least.
-We still ahve to figure out how to attach the green wires to the individual segments.
+We still have to figure out how to attach the green wires to the individual segments.
 We tried double-sided tape and hot glue (sort of).
-I think ultimately we'll end up using hot glue - it didn't seem to damage the umbrella vinyl.
+I think ultimately we'll end up using hot glue - it didn't seem to damage the umbrella vinyl and made a decent enough connection, and it's what was used on the EL-wire dress back in China.

+The compass function didn't work as expected though.
+I've discovered that the calibration only occurs on the first run after the code is uploaded, so perhaps it just needs to be recalibrated?
+Perhaps some of the lines got out of order during install, although the spin function lights the EL sequentially, so this is unlikely.

 Here's the current build status for each function...